-If you are a mandatory enrollee required to enroll in a plan, once you are enrolled in [INSERT MANAGED CARE PLAN NAME] or the state enrolls you in a plan, you will have 90 days from the date of your first enrollment to try the Managed Care Plan.
-During the first 90 days you can change Managed Care Plans for any reason.
-After the 90 days, if you are still eligible for Medicaid, you will be enrolled in the plan for the next nine months.
-This is called "lock-in."
+If you are a mandatory enrollee required to enroll in a plan, once you are enrolled in [INSERT MANAGED CARE PLAN NAME] or the state enrolls you in a plan, you will have 120 days from the date of your first enrollment to try the Managed Care Plan.
+During the first 120 days you can change Managed Care Plans for any reason.
+After the 120 days, if you are still eligible for Medicaid, you may be enrolled in the plan for the next eight months.
+This is called "lockin."